 - Share CEH resources with the kids in your life and talk to them about ways to stay safe from environmental hazards and protect others

-- Write letters to your representatives about a CEH issue close to your heart
+- Get a group together, print postcards, and write to your representatives together, focusing on a CEH issue close to your heart

 - Host a book or podcast club and discussion with a CEH theme